-While in Malaga and Seville there are numerous processions made up of just one or two floats (each procession pertaining to a single church), in Castilla-Leon there are far fewer processions, but each one has up to 11 floats.
-This means that the activity is more concentrated, and with most activities taking place in the evening, you are free to spend your days elsewhere.
+While Malaga and Seville feature numerous processions made up of just one or two floats (each procession pertaining to a single church or religious group), in Castilla y León, there are far fewer processions.
+However, each one can have up to 11 floats.
+This means that the activity is more concentrated, and with most activities taking place in the evening, you are free to spend your days sightseeing and playing tourist.

-There are six principal cities in Castilla-Leon, each of which does Semana Santa in a similar way.
-These cities, in order of importance during Semana Santa, are Zamora, Valladolid, Leon, Salamanca, Segovia, and Avila.
-Note that Leon, Salamanca, Segovia, and Avila are the more touristy cities, but Zamora and Valladolid are the more famous cities with regards to Semana Santa.
+There are six main cities in Castilla y León, each of which does Semana Santa in a similar way with its own unique vibe.
+León, Salamanca, Segovia, and Avila are more popular among tourists, but lesser-known Zamora and Valladolid are the more famous with regards to Semana Santa.

 06 of 10